akrasuski1/akrOS/doc/AdvancedWidgetTutorial.md

 ## Run modes

-The above code contains a couple of main process states: waiting for first number, waiting for operator, waiting for second number, displaying result.
+The above code contains a couple of process states: waiting for first number, waiting for operator, waiting for second number, displaying result.
 The akrOS processes are ran in an infinite loop, so we need to somehow differentiate between them.
 The easiest way to do this, is by using *run modes* - variable, usually string one, denoting current state.
 So the update function would look like:
 ```
-if run_mode="prompt_number1"{
+if run_mode="input_first_number"{
 	set num1 to prompt_for_number().
-	set run_mode to "prompt_operator".
+	set run_mode to "input_operator".
 }
-else if run_mode="prompt_operator"{
+else if run_mode="input_operator"{
 	set operator to prompt_for_option("+","-","*","/","^").
-	set run_mode to "prompt_number2".
+	set run_mode to "input_second_number".
 }
 else if
 	...